-Fe Nieves-Khouw MSN, RN, CPHQ previously held the position of interim vice president and chief nursing officer at Laurel Regional Hospital, a facility of University of Maryland Medical System Capital Region Health.
+Fe Nieves-Khouw is the Director of Regulatory and Patient Safety at the University of Maryland Rehabilitation and Orthopedic Institute.
+She previously held the position of interim vice president and chief nursing officer at Laurel Regional Hospital, a facility of University of Maryland Medical System Capital Region Health.
 Fe has a passion for, and many years of experience in healthcare quality and safety.
-She was Director of Quality and Safety at the University of Maryland Medical Center and at Mercy Medical Center.
-She was the Director of Quality and Regulatory Affairs at Laurel Regional Hospital before she became its interim chief nursing officer.
+She has held positions as the Director of Quality and Safety at the University of Maryland Medical Center and at Mercy Medical Center., as well as the Director of Quality and Regulatory Affairs at Laurel Regional Hospital.
 Fe is an experienced educator and consultant and has spent many years as a nursing leader and manager.
 Prior to these roles, Fe was an advance practice nurse in Behavioral Health with knowledge and skills honed in both mental health and juvenile justice systems.